 The lovely folks over at Sterling Publishing will get in touch with you soon, to send you the books.
 Have lots of fun knitting!

-Thanks everyone for your really lovely comments!
-There’ll be more chances to try your luck in the future.
+Thanks everyone for your lovely comments!

 Have a great week everyone!